Share on Facebook Share on LinkedIn Share through WhatsApp Share on Twitter Share on Pinterest Share on Email Link to RSS Feed

 Mrs. Theodosia has not only earned her name as a designer of the Ghanaian flag but also as a stateswoman.
 She pioneered the playing of hockey in Ghana.
 She became the first female hockey chairperson and later the president of the hockey federation in Ghana.
 It was during her tenure as president that Ghana qualified for the world hockey tournament and the hockey Olympic Games.
 In the light of her immense contribution to the game, the first hockey stadium in Ghana was named after her.

-How do you sum up the life of a woman, a courageous woman who made a personal initiative to break creative bounds to bring to life a timeless design that will represent her country forever?
-What of a woman that made it her life’s mission to cement a sport in her country and create opportunities for the citizens to take part in international games?
+How do you even sum up the life of a courageous woman like Theodosia?
+She broke creative bounds and brought to life a timeless design that will represent her country forever.
+She made it her life’s mission to cement a sport in her country and create opportunities for Ghanaians to take part in international games.
+She was a national icon, a stateswoman, a symbol of female empowerment, and a pioneer of Ghana's freedom journey.
+Her life reflected the very values she wove into the flag: resilience, creativity, and commitment to her nation.

 Theodosia Okoh